MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/optimize-models.md

 ![Optimize flow highlighted](media/optimize-flow.PNG "Optimize flow highlighted")

-For best rendering and best possible real-time performance, your 3D models need to be converted and may need to be optimized before using the Dynamics 365 Import Tool (Preview).
+For best rendering and best possible real-time performance, your 3D models need to be converted and may need to be optimized before using the Microsoft Dynamics 365 Import Tool (Preview).
 Third-party applications that convert CAD files often have tools that can optimize content as well.

 The following table lists software tools that you can use to convert and/or optimize your CAD files or intermediate files into GLB files.
 Your use of third-party applications is subject to terms between you and the third party.
 Microsoft does not endorse any particular third-party application and assumes no responsibility or liability for any third-party application you elect to use.